dhydrated/dev_env_cookbook/README.md

 # *dev_env* Cookbook

-Cookbook to setup development environment.
+A simple Cookbook to setup development environment.
+Here it takes care the usual procedures to setup a local development which are:
+1) Install NIX packages.
+2) Git checkout your project.
+3) Run some bash commands to setup the project.

+It is also able to setup multiple projects.

 ## Supported Platforms